alfkjartan/multithread_assesment/readme.md

 # Solution
 ## Design principles
 The most important principle in software design is to make the code easy to understand, extend and  maintain.
-Complexity should be reduced as much as possible.
+Complexity is the enemy.
 ### Encapsulate what varies
 Those parts of the code that we expect to be subject to change in the future should be isolated from the parts that can be assumed to be stable.
 It should be easy to replace parts that are subject to frequent changes without having to modify other parts.
 ### Strive for deep classes and functions